M-arcus/cloudron-docs/docs/documentation/developer/packaging.md

 down in this tutorial.

 Additional files created by `init` are:
-* `DESCRIPTION.md` - A markdown file providing description of the app for the Cloudron Store.
+* `DESCRIPTION.md` - A markdown file providing description of the app for the Cloudron App Store.
-* `CHANGELOG` - A file containing change information for each version released to the Cloudron Store.
+* `CHANGELOG` - A file containing change information for each version released to the Cloudron App Store.
 This information is shown when the user updates the app.

 ## Installing